 - 19 – 30 years old – 310 mg

 - 31 – 50 years old – 320 mg

 Is Magnesium Safe?

-Magnesium side effects are very rare and generally very safe.
-The body is capable of removing to much or unnecessary minerals effectively.
+Magnesium side effects are infrequent and generally very safe.
+The body is capable of removing unnecessary minerals effectively.

-Magnesium may reduce the efficacy of your medications or increase the risk of negative side effects.
+Magnesium may reduce the efficacy of your medications or increase the risk of adverse side effects.